Caring for Fur

 Q. What do I do if my fur gets wet?

-A. Most fur coat will handle light rain and snow better than many wool coats.
+A. Most fur coats will handle light rain and snow better than many wool coats.

 If your fur is mildly wet, simply hang it to dry in a well-ventilated room,